mobxjs/mobx-state-tree/README.md

 To initialize a volatile file, either:
 1. Supply a primitive value (`pendingRequest: null`)
 2. Use `afterCreate` to initialize the field (as done above)
-3. Use provide a function to produce the first value.
+3. Provide a function to produce the first value.
 Both the scope and first argument of that function will be the target instance.
-Requiring a function avoids accident sharing of a non-primitive value accross all instances of a type.
+Requiring a function avoids accidental sharing of a non-primitive value accross all instances of a type.
 Example: `pendingRequest: (instance) => someXhrLib.createRequest("http://endpoint/" + instance.id)`

-_Tip: To strongly type volatile state using typescript, without initialzing the default yet, use a double cast: For example use `{ pendingRequest: null as any as Promise<Stuff> }` so that the type of `pendingRequest` will always be a promise (Note: make sure to initialize it in `afterCreate` hook or declare the type as `{ pendingRequest: null as any as (Promise<Stuff> | null) }`)_
+_Tip: To strongly-type volatile state using Typescript, without initialzing the default yet, use a double cast: For example use `{ pendingRequest: null as any as Promise<Stuff> }` so that the type of `pendingRequest` will always be a promise (Note: make sure to initialize it in `afterCreate` hook or declare the type as `{ pendingRequest: null as any as (Promise<Stuff> | null) }`)_

 ## Dependency injection

-When creating a new state tree it is possible to pass in environment specific data by passing an object as second argument to a `.create` call.
+When creating a new state tree it is possible to pass in environment specific data by passing an object as the second argument to a `.create` call.
 This object should be (shallowly) immutable and can be accessed by any model in the tree by calling `getEnv(this)`.

-This is useful to inject environment or test specific utilities like a transport layer, loggers etc. This is a very useful to mock behavior in unit tests or provide instantiated utilities to models without requiring singleton modules.
+This is useful to inject environment, or test-specific utilities like a transport layer, loggers etc. This is a very useful to mock behavior in unit tests or provide instantiated utilities to models without requiring singleton modules.
 See also the (bookshop example)[https://github.com/mobxjs/mobx-state-tree/blob/a4f25de0c88acf0e239acb85e690e91147a8f0f0/examples/bookshop/src/stores/ShopStore.test.js#L9] for inspiration.

 ```javascript